wp-plugins/eshop/trunk/readme.txt

 Latest version now has an uninstall, allowing all eShop data to be removed from the database, and files deleted where necessary.

 == Latest Updates ==

+Version 2.7.0 New features including:

+* Widget basic Cart (number of items, plus links to cart and checkout)
+* Ability to increase a orders download allowance
+* Improved paypal ipn - now integrated with the pages of wordpress
+* added ability to show add to cart form on listing pages...
+* Ability to amend the image shown on the listing pages

+Bug Fixes

+* deleting product info now deletes correctly!

 Version 2.6.7 small fixes only - many files affected.